Trusted WordPress tutorials, when you need them most.

 You can also create rules that determine whether certain content is included or excluded from the search results.
 For example, if you have an online marketplace, then you may want to exclude the account page, checkout page, and thank you page.

 Simply click the ‘Edit Rules’ button in the section where you want to create the rule.
-For example, in the following image, we’re adding a new rule to the ‘Posts’ section.
+In the following image, we’re adding a new rule to the ‘Posts’ section.

 Adding rules to your search engine